Student and College Financial Services

 The Technology Fee funds a variety of technology networking and access services for students, including email accounts, computer labs, Internet access and technical support.
 All students pay the Technology Fee, except for study abroad students from other SUNY units who have paid this fee at their home campus.

-Allocation: $16.65 per credit hour for part-time students and $199.50 per semester (fall/spring) for 12 or more credit hours.
-Technology Fee for summer and winter sessions is charged per credit hour, regardless of the number of credit hours enrolled.
+Allocation: $16.00 per credit hour for part-time students and $191.50* per semester (fall/spring) for 12 or more credit hours.
+Summer and winter session students are charged per credit hour for the number of credits hours enrolled.

 Intercollegiate Athletics Fee

 The Intercollegiate Athletics Fee funds intercollegiate athletics opportunities and is managed by the College Intercollegiate Athletics Board.
 NCAA regulations require this fund to be kept separately from Student Activities Fee funds.